 True-Up - If your monthly electricity use is higher than the amount your solar panels generate you will begin to accumulate net energy metering (NEM) charges if your state allows net metering.
 These are often the charges for the electricity you pull from the grid when the sun is down.
 You pay for your electricity in the True-Up statement once per year.
 This is one of those things your sales representative may not mention, so it's good to ask how much this may be.
 I've heard of True-Up statements between $500 - $1,000.

 The levelized cost of electricity (LCOE)

 After you get the best estimate from the solar company, find the levelized cost of electricity (LCOE).
-A lot of factors go into the lifetime cost of ownership, so you need to add in all those variable.
-To get the lifetime energy output you may need to ask the salesperson what they estimate the energy output will be per year in kilowatthours, then multiply that by the lifetime (years) of the solar panel system.
+A lot of factors go into the lifetime cost of ownership, so you need to add in all those variables.
+To get the lifetime energy output you may need to ask the salesperson what they estimate the energy output will be per year in kilowatt-hours, then multiply that by the lifetime (years) of the solar panel system.

 LCOE ($/kWh) = Lifetime Cost of Ownership ($) / Lifetime Energy Output (kWh)

 Compare what you pay the utility per kilowatthour to the levelized cost of electricity you’ll pay with a home solar system.
 The cost per kilowatthour may not be on your electricity bill, so you may need to call and ask.

 Now you have the information you need to determine if the levelized cost of electricity with a home solar panel system will be more or less than what you pay now.
 It may be more with a home solar panel system.
 Which is where the year over year cost of electricity comes in.